TheDaniel418/IsopGem/README.md

   <h1 align="center">🔯✨ IsopGem ✨🔯</h1>
 </p>

-A comprehensive tool for sacred geometry, gematria, and esoteric document analysis.
-IsopGem provides scholars, researchers, and enthusiasts with a unified environment for exploring numerical patterns in ancient texts, geometric principles in sacred architecture, and interconnected symbolic systems.
+A comprehensive suite for esoteric research, combining sacred geometry, gematria, document analysis, and cosmic patterns.
+IsopGem provides scholars, researchers, and enthusiasts with a unified environment for exploring numerical patterns in ancient texts, geometric principles in sacred architecture, cosmic calendars, and interconnected symbolic systems.

 ## 🔍 Features